roxma/python-support.nvim/README.md

 let g:python_support_python2_requirements = add(get(g:,'python_support_python2_requirements',[]),'flake8')
 ```

 This plugin sets virtualenv for neovim by default.
-If you want to use the
+If you want to use current
-global python2 and python3, use these options:
+environment's python2 and python3, use these options:

 ```vim
 let g:python_support_python2_venv = 0